unreadable/go-relay-starter-kit/README.md

 ```

 #### Schema updates
-If at any time you make changes to `data/schema.go`, stop the server,
+If at any time you make changes to `data/graphql.go`, stop the server,
-regenerate `data/schema.json`, and restart the server:
+rebuild `data/schema.json` and restart the server:

 ```
 npm run update-schema